alexandru-pocovnicu/Module-Data-Groups/Sprint-3/todo-list/02-guide_to_modularize_code.md

 - ✅ How to present data on the screen
 - ✅ Calling functions in the non-UI part to process the data

+### Dependencies

+The UI parts can depend on the non-UI parts (e.g. call functions from the non-UI parts).
+But the non-UI parts should not depend on the UI parts.

 ### Example: The ToDo App
 - The non-UI part is implemented in `todos.mjs`
 - The UI part is implemented in `script.mjs`